 \subsection{Paired Experiments}

-In this section, we assess the finite-sample performance of the proposed methods in paired experiments.
+In this section, we evaluate the finite-sample performance of the proposed methods in paired experiments.
 We compare two inference approaches: the normal approximation (Normal) and the causal bootstrap based on constant-treatment-effect imputation (Bootstrap).

-Our data-generating process (DGP) involves three aspects: sample size, the distribution of potential outcomes, and the relationship between $\yi[0]$ and $\yi[1]$.
-We set the number of pairs $M$ to range from 30 to 100.
-We generate $\yi[1]$ from a Gamma distribution $\text{Gamma}(1/10,10)$ or a Normal distribution $\mathcal N(0,1)$ independently.
-We also consider the uniform and Pareto distributions and the results are relegated to the Supplementary Materials.
+Our data-generating process (DGP) involves three key components: sample size, the distribution of potential outcomes, and the relationship between $\yi[0]$ and $\yi[1]$.
+We vary the number of pairs $M$ from 30 to 100.
+Potential outcomes $\yi[1]$ are generated from either a Gamma distribution $\text{Gamma}(1/10,10)$ or a Normal distribution $\mathcal N(0,1)$ independently.
+We also consider uniform and Pareto distributions, with those results included in the Supplementary Material.
 We consider two cases of the relationship between $\yi[0]$ and $\yi[1]$: